Rescheduling Recurring Services

 Changing the "Next Due" date of an upcoming Recurring Service AND making all future instances of that Recurring Service shift by the same amount we shift the "Next Due" Service by.

 We begin this example with everything in the same "state" as it was in Example 1.
-Here in Example 2, we also want to postpone our upcoming June 2016 Service, by one month, to July 2016.
-Where this example will differ from Example 1, is that when we postpone the "Next Due" June 2016 Service to July 2016, we also want the entire underlying Recurring Service's frequency to shift forward by one month as well, so that our Service is Next Due in July 2016, AND ALL future quarterly instances of this Recurring Service are postponed by one month also (see the small, green arrows on the above screenshot for an illustration of the intended outcome of this example).
+Here in Example 2, we also want to postpone our upcoming June 2024 Service, by one month, to July 2024.
+Where this example will differ from Example 1, is that when we postpone the "Next Due in" June 2024 Service to July 2024, we also want the entire underlying Recurring Service's frequency to shift forward by one month as well, so that our Service is Next Due in July 2024, AND ALL future quarterly instances of this Recurring Service are postponed by one month also.

 ONE CLARIFYING NOTE BEFORE CONTINUING: